-He continues to advance the state of the practice by both leading and participating in industrial workshops at WEFTEC, New Jersey Water Environment Association (NJWEA), the Merck Symposium, and at leading universities.
+He continues to advance the state of the practice by both leading and participating in industrial workshops at WEFTEC, New Jersey Water Environment Association (NJWEA), the Merck Symposium, in Puerto Rico and at leading universities.
 He has held Chair positions for the Water Environment Federation’s Industrial Wastewater Committee and the Microconstituents Community of Practice.
 Joe has delivered over fifty papers and presentations at various conferences and co-authored “Activated Sludge Technologies for Treating Industrial Wastewaters – Design and Troubleshooting” with W. Wes Eckenfelder, Jr.

 Joe received the Water Environment Federation (WEF) Industrial Water Quality Lifetime Achievement Award and the Heukelekian Award for Outstanding Contribution in Industrial Waste Control from the NJWEA.
 He is a Board Certified Environmental Engineer by the American Academy of Environmental Engineers.
 (AAEE).